Welcome to My Life

 "Welcome to My Life" is a song by Canadian rock band Simple Plan.
-"Welcome to My Life" was released to radio on September 13, 2004, as the lead single from their second studio album, Still Not Getting Any...
+It was made available for streaming through AOL.com on September 6, before being sent to radio on September 13, as the lead single from their second studio album, Still Not Getting Any...
 (2004).
-It peaked at number 40 on the US Billboard Hot 100, number seven in Australia, and number five in New Zealand, their highest charting song there.
-The song is certified double platinum in the United States and Canada, platinum in Australia, and gold in Italy and New Zealand.
+The song peaked at number 40 on the US Billboard Hot 100, number seven in Australia, and number five in New Zealand, giving the band their highest-charting song there.
+It is certified double platinum in the United States and Canada, platinum in Australia, and gold in Italy and New Zealand.

-Content and music video
+Background and composition

 The song's intention is to express teenage angst about life becoming so frustrating that no one can understand how awful it is for them.
+The lyrics explore feelings of being misunderstood, ignored, and "pushed around," resonating deeply with fans who feel out of place.
+The track is in half-time and was compared to fellow Canadian artist Avril Lavigne.
+It starts off with acoustic guitars, with power chords coming in during the chorus sections.

+Music video

+The video opens with a news report about a massive traffic jam.
 In the music video, a traffic jam is seen and scenes are shown in which passengers deal with dysfunctional families and how the families' dysfunction affects their lives.
 At the end of the video, a few of the people in the traffic jam get out of their cars and begin to walk down the road.
+The music video was directed by Philip Atwell, who is also known for his work with rappers Eminem, Dr. Dre and 50 Cent, and shot at the Henry Ford Bridge and the Commodore Schuyler F. Heim Bridge in San Pedro, Los Angeles.
 The video received some criticism for being similar to R.E.M.'s "Everybody Hurts".
-It was shot at the Henry Ford Bridge and the Commodore Schuyler F. Heim Bridge in San Pedro, Los Angeles.